thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 `str(i)` converts anything that is stored in the variable i to string.
 There are other functions like `int()`, `list()`, `dict()`, `set()` which do type conversions, but they convert specific types and don't work with anything you throw at them.

-One essential part of working with files is removing the `\n`.
+> Note: One essential part of working with files is removing the `\n` or adding it when it is required.

 ```python
 f = open("lines.txt")